ApayRus/keyboard-tutorial/tutorial/keyboard12.md

 Open the app.
 It should work as before.

-##### Method `playKey`
+### Method `getKeyContent`

-Now we have immediate access to keyboards, that we opened before, without loading them every time.
-For now we need only `en` keyboardData as a fallback, which is loaded by default at first app opening.
-Let's made our code more universal by creating a new method:
+Now we have immediate access to keyboards, that we opened before, without need to load them every time.

+Let's make our code more universal by creating a new method:

 Keyboard.js methods: